 Fintech analytics tools help users track and manage their financial activities, analyze their spending, and create customized financial activity reports.
 Such solutions also help financial institutions and banks segment their customers, forecast customer lifetime value, and monitor and improve customer retention.

 Fintech analytics platforms are widely spread across different industries.
 One great example of a data analytics tool is the Harvesting platform.
-It provides innovative credit scoring for farmer financing, monitors farmlands, notifies customers about repayment risks, and even connects farmers with financing.
+It provides alternative credit scoring for farmer financing, monitors farmlands, notifies customers about repayment risks, and even connects farmers with financing.

 Python is an efficient technology for data analytics systems due to its large number of analytics libraries and data visualization options.
 It’s also great for developing machine learning because of its simplicity and readable code.